katzwebservices/Wunderground/readme.txt

 Please see the "Using your own template" section on the [Plugin Github page](https://github.com/katzwebservices/Wunderground)

+= I'm making changes to the settings, but nothing changes = The output of the widget is cached for speed.
+Add `?debug` to the URL and it will refresh.

+You can also add `add_filter( 'wunderground_twig_debug' '__return_true' );` to your functions.php file to disable caching during development.
+Only disable caching when absolutely necessary; it will slow down your site.

 = What is the plugin license? =

 This plugin is released under a GPL license. *Weather Underground is a registered trademark of The Weather Channel, LLC. both in the United States and internationally.
 The Weather Underground Logo is a trademark of Weather Underground, LLC.*